Mpslik/Dataprocessing/README.md

 See the `visualize_results` rule in the Snakefile for more details.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPU3 - see the LICENSE.md file for details.

 ## Acknowledgments
 - Tools and libraries: Snakemake, BWA, Samtools, and others.